• Skip to primary navigation

 Is Pineapple Dump Cake Healthy?

 This recipe only requires a few ingredients, but those ingredients are favored more for their convenience than their freshness or health benefits.
 Therefore, this pineapple dump cake is not considered very healthy.
 Ingredients like sugar, cake mix, and canned pineapple contribute to a high calorie and high sugar content, while the butter contributes added fat.
 If you’re eating or serving this recipe, it’s important to be aware of how it fits into certain diets, but it’s also important to enjoy foods in moderation.
 I know that this recipe brings a lot of joy to my kitchen table, so I still opt to serve it alongside some healthier main dishes.
-You could make it gluten-free by using a gluten-free boxed cake mix, and you could also make it dairy-free by using a plant-based butter and dairy-free ice cream or whipped cream.
+I’ve made it gluten-free by using a gluten-free boxed cake mix, and I’ve also made it dairy-free by using a plant-based butter and dairy-free ice cream or whipped cream.

-Creamy au gratin potato casserole with golden crust, served on a white plate with whipped cream and pecans in the background.
+Pineapple Dump Cake served on a white plate with whipped cream and pecans.

 How Do I Ensure My Dump Cake Bakes Evenly?